markmclaren/uPortal-start-helm/README.md

 ## Using Helm to manage deployment

-You can use Helm to list deployed services using:
+You can use Helm to list deployed releases using:

 ```
 helm ls